Risk of Retinal Toxicity in Patients with Systemic Lupus Erythematosus and Rheumatoid Arthritis on Long-term Hydroxychloroquine Therapy

-The research team consist of researchers, rheumatologists, ophthalmologists and family physicians who are committed to deliver safe and appropriate care to the population.
+The research team consist of researchers, rheumatologists, retinal specialists (a type of ophthalmologist) and family physicians who are committed to delivering safe and appropriate care to the population.

-John Esdaile – MD, MPH, FRCPC Scientific Director, Arthritis Research Canada; Professor of Medicine, Division of Rheumatology, University of British Columbia
+John Esdaile, MD, MPH, FRCPC Scientific Director Emeritus, Arthritis Research Canada; Professor, Division of Rheumatology, Department of Medicine, University of British Columbia

-Diane Lacaille, MD, MHSc, FRCPC Senior Research Scientist of Rheumatology, Professor and Associate Head Academic Affairs, Division of Rheumatology, Department of Medicine, University of British Columbia
+Diane Lacaille, MD, MHSc, FRCPC Scientific Director, Arthritis Research Canada; Professor, Division of Rheumatology, Department of Medicine, University of British Columbia

-Mahyar Etminan, PharmD, MSc Assistant Professor of Ophthalmology and Visual Sciences, Faculty of Medicine, University of British Columbia, The Eye Care Center
+Mahyar Etminan, PharmD, MSc Associate Professor, Department of Ophthalmology and Visual Sciences, Faculty of Medicine, University of British Columbia

-Martin Dawes, MB.BS, MD., FRCGP Royal Canadian Legion Professor, Head, Department of Family Practice, University of British Columbia,
+Martin Dawes, MBBS, MD, FRCGP Professor Emeritus, Department of Family Practice, Faculty of Medicine, University of British Columbia

 Who is funding this research?